pkro/javascript_and_dom_notes/README.md

 ```
 - arbitrary properties can be defined for functions because they are just (somewhat special) objects; unlike arrays, this doesn't have detrimental effects

+- arrow functions recap:
+  - don't create a context (`this`) but take it from the surrounding scope
+  - can't be used with `new`
+  - have no automatic `arguments` variable

 ## Objects

 ### Properties & property order